nathanielvarona/pritunl-api-go/README.md

 ### Future Enhancements (CLI)

-1. **CLI Framework:** Consider using a popular framework like Cobra (https://github.com/spf13/cobra) or Viper (https://github.com/google/go-github) to simplify the command structure, argument parsing, and flag handling.
+1. **CLI Framework:** Consider using a popular framework like `spf13/cobra` (https://cobra.dev/) or `urfave/cli` (https://cli.urfave.org/) to simplify the command structure, argument parsing, and flag handling.
 2. **Build Distribution Workflow:** Implement a CI/CD workflow (e.g., using GitHub Actions) to automate building and distributing the CLI tool across various platforms (Windows, macOS, Linux) and architectures (32-bit, 64-bit).
 This will streamline setup for users on different systems.